muratk5n/thirdwave/en/index.md

 ---

-First Post: "A Japanese military helicopter UH60 troop transport, commonly known as the Black Hawk, with 10 people on board disappeared from radar on Thursday near Miyakojima, part of its southwest Okinawa island chain, according to an army spokesperson and media reports"
+First Post: "A Japanese military [Black Hawk] helicopter ..  with 10 people on board disappeared from radar on Thursday near Miyakojima, part of its southwest Okinawa island chain, according to an army spokesperson and media reports"

 ---